A Local's Self-Guided Walking Tour of the Old Goa Churches

 Church of St Francis of Assisi

-After arriving in Goa in 1517, a group of eight Franciscan friars completed a Portuguese-Manueline-style church on this site in 1521.
-However, the church was later expanded upon before being almost entirely reconstructed in 1661.
+After arriving in Goa in 1517, a group of eight Franciscan friars completed what is now known as the Church of St Francis of Assisi in 1521, built in the Portuguese‑Manueline style.
+The church was later expanded and largely reconstructed in 1661.

 What you see today is an amalgamation of Tuscan, Baroque, and Corinthian styles.
 However, the Portuguese-Manueline doorway of the original church is still intact and is now accentuated by two grand octagonal towers.
 Step inside and you'll find a magnificent gilded altar, a series of detailed paintings depicting the life of St Francis of Assisi, as well as large statues of St Francis of Assisi and Jesus.